-Kathy Koch: If you look at the data, whether it be politicians, judges, educators, radio personalities – I don’t know what your backgrounds are.
-But it’s – “A” students don’t necessarily change the world.
+Dr. Kathy Koch: If you look at the data, whether it be politicians, judges, educators, radio personalities – I don’t know what your backgrounds are.
+But it’s – A students don’t necessarily change the world.
 Resilient people change the world.

-John Fuller: Dr. Kathy Koch is with us again today on Focus on the Family.
-And your host is Focus president and author Jim Daly.
+John Fuller: Dr. Kathy Koch.
+And she’s with us again today on this Best of 2019 Focus on the Family.
+Your host is Focus president and author, Jim Daly.

-Jim: …Like, “Dad blows it, wow!”
+Jim: …Is like, “Dad blows it, wow.”
 But if you missed any part of the program last time, let me encourage you to listen to the app or contact us.
-We’ll get you the CD or the download, whatever you need to do, because it was very effective help for parents who are struggling.
+We’ll get you the CD or the download, whatever you need to do.
+‘Cause it was very effective help for parents who are struggling.

 Jim: Whenever I hear the title, I’m like, “Sign me up.
 Why wouldn’t I read this book?”
 I mean, that is the title.
 That’s what we’re striving for as parents, is to do exactly that.
 Welcome back, Kathy.

 Kathy: Thank you.
 It’s a joy to be here.

 Jim: Man, I just always want to rush right into the questions with you because you’re so full wisdom in this regard.

 Jim: And you’ve done this.
 You have a Ph.D. in educational psychology.
 It was Purdue, right?

 Jim: Oh, man, that is amazing.
 But what you’ve learned, how you’ve applied it – just to give that perspective to the listeners, you’ve interviewed and spent time with literally hundreds and thousands of kids and their parents…